-They do have seeds though, so slicing them in half and removing the seeds and pith (the white center part that the seeds attach to) is the first step in prepping these mini peppers.
+They do have seeds though, so slicing them in half and removing the seeds and pith, the white center part to which the seeds attach, is the first step in prepping these mini peppers.

+- Give the pepper halves a drizzle of olive oil and season with salt and pepper.
+Roast for 7 minutes.
 We just want them in the oven enough to soften up a little bit.
 Too long in there would cause the peppers to lose their shape and become floppy and tricky to stuff.
-You can see that conundrum in action with these healthy stuffed poblano peppers. 😅
+You can see that conundrum in action with these healthy stuffed poblano peppers.

-Any of those recipes use the sausage once it’s already been browned, so cooking the whole pound together and then dividing it once done is an easy way to get prepping for a future meal.
+All of these recipes call for the Italian sausage once it’s already been browned, so cooking the whole pound package and then dividing it half for these stuffed mini peppers and half for another dish is an easy way to get ahead on meal prep.

 Italian Sausage Stuffed Mini Peppers

-- 8 oz mild Italian sausage, cooked and crumbled
+- 8 ounces mild Italian sausage cooked and crumbled

 - Half of an onion, diced small

-- 4 oz cream cheese (I used reduced-fat)
+- 4 ounces cream cheese full-fat or reduced-fat

-- 2 oz shredded cheese, (about 2/3 cup) like mozzarella, white cheddar, etc., divided
+- 2 ounces shredded cheese (about 2/3 cup) see notes, divided

-- 1/4 tsp crushed red pepper, or to taste
+- ¼ teaspoon crushed red pepper or to taste

-- Heat the oven to 400°F. Slice each mini sweet pepper in half lengthwise, then slice/scoop out the pith and seeds and discard.
-Place each pepper half on a rimmed baking sheet with the cut-side up.
+- Heat the oven to 400°F (204°C).
+Slice each mini sweet pepper in half lengthwise, then slice/scoop out the pith and seeds and discard.
+Place each pepper half on a sheet pan with the cut-side up.

-- Once all of the peppers are on the baking sheet, lightly drizzle them with olive oil and season with salt and pepper.
+- Once all of the peppers are on the pan, lightly drizzle them with olive oil and season with salt and pepper.
 Bake for 7 minutes to slightly soften them up, then set aside.
-Lower the oven temperature to 350°F once the peppers are done.
+Lower the oven temperature to 350°F (177°C) once the peppers are done.

 - Clean out pan to use again.
-Add 1 tbsp olive oil to the pan and set it over medium/low heat.
-Add diced onion and cook for 5-6 minutes, then add garlic.
+Add 1 Tablespoon of olive oil to the pan and set it over medium/low heat.
+Once heated add diced onion and cook for 5-6 minutes, then add garlic.
 Cook, stirring occasionally, until the onions are golden and tender.
-Remove pan from the heat.
+Remove the pan from the heat.

-- In a medium mixing bowl, add cooked and crumbled sausage, sauteed onion and garlic mixture, cream cheese, 1 oz (about 1/3 cup) of the shredded cheese, parsley, basil, and crushed red pepper.
+- In a medium mixing bowl, add cooked and crumbled sausage, sauteed onion and garlic mixture, cream cheese, 1 ounce (about ⅓ cup) of the shredded cheese, parsley, basil, and crushed red pepper.
 Stir well to break up the cream cheese until all ingredients in the filling mixture are evenly combined.